fuul-protocol/protocol-contracts/docs/index.md

 ```

 _Returns all fees for attribution.
-The function purpose is to pass all data when attributing.
+The function purpose is to pass all necessary data to the {FuulProject} when attributing._
-Reverts with a ManagerIsPaused error._

 ### setProtocolFee